A Payday Lender:

 Licence holders must notify Service Alberta in writing within 15 days of ceasing to carry on the activities for which the licence was issued.

-- Effective January 1, 2019, payday lenders must ensure they meet standards as set by the Director.
+Effective January 1, 2019, payday lenders must ensure they meet standards as set by the director.

 If a business operates on the Internet, a copy of the licence must be displayed prominently at or near the top of the introductory page of the website for Alberta borrowers.

 Licensees must be able to provide confirmation of licensing on request.
 This can be done by providing a copy of the licence or by providing other confirmation that the business is properly licensed.
 This can include providing a link to the Find a Licensed Business search tool.